Policy on Academic Integrity

 1. PLAGIARISM:

 Compositions, term papers, or computer programs acquired either in part or in whole from other students, the Internet, commercial resources, or any other source and submitted as one’s own work shall be considered plagiarism.
-If the work contains the thoughts or words of others, and the student inadvertently fails to acknowledge the source(s), this action is considered plagiarism.
-Plagiarism applies to printed sources, electronic sources, video/audio sources, social media and material obtained through network sources, including e-mail.
+If the work contains the thoughts or words of others or of generative AI, and the student inadvertently fails to acknowledge the source(s), this action is considered plagiarism.
+Plagiarism applies to printed sources, electronic sources, video/audio sources, social media and material obtained through network sources, including e-mail and generative AI.

 2. UNAUTHORIZED ASSISTANCE: